-When Firstsite asked me to put together a workshop for their February half term offerings, I knew I wanted to do something ambitious.
-Not just getting children to make drinking straw kazoos (and blowing them until they’re blue in the face), but encouraging them to create their own notation, otherwise known as graphic scores.
+In February 2016 half term, Firstsite invited me to run an educational workshop as part of their family program.
+So, I took the standard instrument building workshop and augmented it with graphic scores making.
+Not just getting children to make drinking straw kazoos (and blowing them until they’re blue in the face), but encouraging them to create their own notation.

 The children not only made their own instrument, but they wrote songs and created their own notation from scratch.
 Needless to say it was an incredibly rewarding session.